Ever had a fantasy about riding horses on the beach? Here's your chance!

-No reservations are required, but it's not a bad idea to call ahead to find out if any other riders are going out around that time.
+No reservations are required unless you have a big group, but they are recommended.
+It's not a bad idea to call ahead to find out if any other riders are going out around that time.

 Once we showed up at the same time as some other people and ended up going on the longer ride they had already scheduled.

 Which ride should you take?
 If you haven't ridden in awhile, I suggest the one-hour ride.
-My legs are usually pretty stiff after that one!
+My legs were pretty stiff after that one!